-Duties and Evaluation of the Supervising Teacher or Principal
+Duties and Evaluation of the Supervising Teacher

-Duties of the Supervising Teacher or Principal (the most senior professional)
+Duties of the Supervising Teacher

-The day-to-day operation of the school shall be the Supervising Teacher or Principal's responsibility.
+The day-to-day operation of the school shall be the Supervising Teacher's responsibility.
 S/he is governed by the policies of the District and is responsible for implementing the administrative procedures that relate to his/her assigned responsibilities.

-The Supervising Teacher or Principal's duties shall include but not be limited to:
+The Supervising Teacher duties shall include but not be limited to: